axtend/axlib/client/consensus/pow/README.md

-Proof of work consensus for Axlib.
+Proof of work consensus for Substrate.

 To use this engine, you can need to have a struct that implements `PowAlgorithm`.
 After that, pass an instance of the struct, along